-Arrange the ribs bone-side down on the grate.
+Arrange the ribs meat-side up on the grate.
 Put the shortest slab in the middle and the longer ones on either side.
-You may need to curve the ribs, as shown in Photo 15.
+You may need to curve the ribs, as shown above.
 Squeeze them in as best you can and put the lid in place.

 Set the lid vent 100% open.
 Set the three bottom vents 33% open and leave them that way throughout the entire cooking process.

 You’ll see a lot of smoke coming out of the lid vent and maybe from around the lid and access door.
 This is completely normal and will eventually subside.

 Cook the ribs for 3 hours.
 No peeking allowed!

 When you hit the 3 hour mark, remove the lid and check the ribs for tenderness.

 The best way to tell whether your ribs are cooked to perfection is to use the “tear test”.
 Take hold of two adjacent bones toward the middle of the slab and give them a pull.
 If the meat offers a bit of resistance but then tears easily, you know the ribs are done just right.
 Other indicators of doneness, such as how far the meat has pulled down the bone or whether a toothpick passes easily through the meat, are not as reliable as the tear test.

 The ribs are probably not fully tender at the 3 hour mark.
 Quickly spray the meat-side of the ribs with apple juice using a spray bottle, sprinkle lightly with some of the remaining rub, and replace the lid.

 Continue to cook the ribs and check for tenderness every 30 minutes.
 They will probably be finished after 4 to 4-1/2 hours.